-Recipient shall indemnify an nd hold harmless the University, its Trustees, officers, employees, servants, students, volunteers and agents ("the e Indemnified Parties") from any and all liability, losses or damages, including reasonable costs, attorneys' fees, c collection expenses, court costs and costs of defense, which the Indemnified Parties may incur as a result of cla aims, demands, suits, causes of actions or proceedings of any kind or nature arising out of: (1) the donation of to Recipient and its use by Recipient; (2) any act ssive), misconduct, or other fault in whole or in part (whether joint, concurrent or contributing) of Recipient, or any y of its agents, its contractors, its employees, or invitees related to , its use or its donation; (3 3) any breach or default in the performance of any obligation on Recipient's part to be performed under the te erms of this donation; or (4) the failure of Recipient to provide for workers' compensation.
-Recipient shall pay a all claims and losses in connection therewith and shall investigate and defend all claims, suits or actions of any ly kind or nature in the name of the Indemnified Parties, where applicable, including appellate proceedings, a and shall pay all costs, judgments, and attorneys' fees which may issue thereon. •
+Waiver, Release of Liability, Indemnification and Assumption of Risk For Barry University Inc.'s Donation I. Recipient shall indemnify and hold harmless the University, its Trustees, officers, employees, servants, students, volunteers and agents ("the Indemnified Parties") from any and all liability, losses or damages, including reasonable costs, attorneys' fees, collection expenses, court costs and costs of defense, which the Indemnified Parties may incur as a result of claims, demands, suits, causes of actions or proceedings of any kind or nature arising out of: (1) the donation of to Recipient and its use by Recipient; (2) any act, omission or negligence (whether active or passive), misconduct, or other fault in whole or in part (whether joint, concurrent or contributing) of Recipient, or any of its agents, its contractors, its employees, or invitees related to , its use or its donation; (3) any breach or default in the performance of any obligation on Recipient's part to be performed under the terms of this donation; or (4) the failure of Recipient to provide for workers' compensation.
+Recipient shall pay all claims and losses in connection therewith and shall investigate and defend all claims, suits or actions of any kind or nature in the name of the Indemnified Parties, where applicable, including appellate proceedings, and shall pay all costs, judgments, and attorneys' fees which may